salimataana/colisFrontend/retrospective.md

 # What I learned

 Using components with vue.js
-API integration with axios for communication between backend and frontend
+API integration with axios for communication between backend and frontend.

 # Possible improvements